Jack Benny: Where’s your Christmas spirit?

 Today, the Harris-Faye collection resides in the Carnegie Heritage and Arts Center of Greene County, located at 110 E. Vincennes St., Linton, IN 47441.
 The building is mostly a shop for local art, and the collection is tucked away in its own corner.
 Luckily it is free to view the Harris-Faye collection, and there is ample street parking available.
 The usual hours of operation are Thurs-Fri 12-4, Sat 12-4.

-While Linton is still a quiet spot on the map, it’s most likely just as Phil would have remembered it.
+While Linton is still a quiet spot on the map, it’s most likely just as Harris would have remembered it.
 I think it compliments Harris’ laid-back personality and would have provided a nice break from the chaos of traveling city after city as a bandleader.
-Phil puts it all into perspective for us, as always:
+Harris puts it all into perspective for us, as always: